Articles in this section

 Editor overview

-Getting acquainted with the editor layout is essential so you can quickly design your landing page.
-The table below enlists all the functions in the editor which you can quickly see.
+Getting acquainted with the editor layout is essential so you can quickly design your registration page.
+The table below enlists all the functions in the editor:

 LocationFunctionDescription